 Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.

-Join our community slack to discuss Ray!
-The community is extremely active in helping people succeed in building their ray applications.
+Ask questions on our forum!
+The community is extremely active in helping people succeed in building their Ray applications.

 You can join (and Star!) us on on GitHub.